Adaptive virtual element methods with equilibrated fluxes: Numerical results

 We run the $\p$-version of the method with exact solution~$u_1$ defined in~\eqref{u1}.
 As an underlying mesh, we fix a uniform Cartesian mesh with~$12$ elements.
 The behaviour of efficiency indices~\eqref{efficiency:two_EE} is depicted in Figure~\ref{figure:efficiency_index}.

-From Figure~\ref{figure:efficiency_index}, we observe that the efficiency index for the hypercircle method seems to be independent of~$\p$, differently from that of the residual error estimator.
-On the one hand, this is in partial accordance with bounds~\eqref{reliability:global} and~\eqref{efficiency:global}.
+From Figure~\ref{figure:efficiency_index}, we observe that the effectivity index for the hypercircle method seems to be independent of~$\p$, differently from that of the residual error estimator.
+On the one hand, this is in partial agreement with bounds~\eqref{reliability:global} and~\eqref{efficiency:global}.
 Here, no polynomial inverse estimates have been used.
 On the other hand, the bounds depend on the stability constants of the method.
 As shown in~\eqref{bounds:stab_primal} and~\eqref{bounds:stab_mixed}, the stability constants might depend on~$\p$.
 Notwithstanding, it seems that such bounds are crude, and the stability constants do not play a role in terms of~$\p$.
-We performed analogous experiments on test case~$u_2$, and we obtained comparable results, which we omit for the sake of brevity.
-Eventually, note that the efficiency index for the equilibrated error estimator is close to~$1$.
+We performed analogous experiments on the test case~$u_2$ and obtained comparable results, which we omit for the sake of brevity.
+Eventually, note that the effectivity index for the equilibrated error estimator remains close to~$1.5$.